Going to the Tet market is the children's first spring trip.

 Carry spring on your shoulders

 Tet markets are crowded and bustling from early morning to late at night.
-Flower markets, home decoration markets, and dry goods markets are open sometimes all night, serving busy customers at the end of the year, who take advantage of the late evening to stroll around and shop.
+Flower markets, home decoration markets, and dry goods markets are open all night, serving busy customers at the end of the year, who take advantage of the late evening to stroll around and shop.

 We like to visit the streets selling peach blossoms, apricot blossoms, and kumquat trees the most.
 The North is not too cold in the days before Tet this year, the cold is just enough to make people feel dry, enough to make peach blossoms, plum blossoms more fresh and kumquat trees full of succulent flowers to invite buyers.
 The children have asked to wear ao dai to go to the market to buy flowers.
-The Tet atmosphere is rich in the faint incense, rich in the light pink color of peach blossoms and peach blossoms everywhere.
+The Tet atmosphere is rich in the faint scent of incense, rich in the pink color of peach blossoms and peach trees everywhere.

 Along the way, the children asked each other about the legend of peach blossoms, or why people buy peach blossoms, kumquats... to display in their homes on Tet, and why there are so many names for peach blossoms, such as Bich Dao, Dao Nhat Tan, Dao That Thon...
 Adults had the opportunity to tell stories, or sometimes hurriedly looked up Google to answer difficult questions that were no less difficult than answering customers on a normal day at work.
 Is that why the days before Tet are always bustling, and also the happiest days, in the hearts of children and even those who used to be children?